onthebusiness/harelang.org/content/blog/2021-03-14-A-self-hosting-toolchain.md

 author: Drew DeVault
 ---

-Last night I applied Eyal Sawady's latest patch, implementing forward references for the bootstrap compiler.
+Last night I applied Ember Sawady's latest patch, implementing forward references for the bootstrap compiler.
 With this completed, the hosted build driver is operational.
 Compiling a Hare program is now one `hare build` command away, rather than a complex series of hacks to patch together a working toolchain on